simonsays881/data-protection/README.md

   This is purely for demonstration purposes.
 In your organization you should store it in an HSM or a secure vault
 * You should see the following printed in the runner window pane below
    * Success - Self signed certificate file ***self-signed-cert.pem*** created"
-   * "This self signed certificate will be used in the certificate chain of trust"
+   * This self signed certificate will be used in the certificate chain of trust

 <a><img src="images/pki-ca-hierarchy.png" width="800" height="600"></a><br>